borgstrom/nacl/README.rst

 The objects that are returned from each of the magic method calls are setup to be used a Python context managers (``with``) and when you use them as such all declarations made within the scope will **automatically** use the enclosing state as a requisite!
-(See below for more info on direct requisite usage).

 The above could have also been written use direct requisite statements as::

-    #!py
-    from nacl.run import run
-    from nacl.auto import *
+    #!nacl

     Pkg.installed("nginx")
     Service.running("nginx", enable=True, require=Pkg("nginx"))